Paris is wonderful.

 No, your eyes are not deceiving you.
 I can touch both walls with my arms.

-Our sleeping situation was the saddest funniest part of the trip.
+Our sleeping situation was the

 A previous renter called the room a capsule.